Models for rational $(\infty, 1)$-categories: Simplicial spaces and complete Segal spaces

 \item The \emph{set of objects} of $W$ is $\operatorname{ob}(W)=W_{0,0}$.

 \item If $x$ and $y$ are objects of $W$, then their \emph{mapping space} $\operatorname{map}_{W}(x, y)$ is the pullback

 \end{enumerate}

-\end{definition} As the Segal maps are weak homotopy equivalences, we can define a composition operation on mapping spaces that is well-defined, associative, and unital up to a notion of homotopy.
+\end{definition} As the Segal maps are weak equivalences, we can define a composition operation on mapping spaces that is well-defined, associative, and unital up to a notion of homotopy.
 This notion of homotopy gives rise to the homotopy category of a Segal space.
-A Dwyer-Kan equivalence is a map that preserves this structure.
+A Dwyer-Kan equivalence is a map that preserves this structure; the name refers to Dwyer and Kan's analogous notion of equivalence for simplicial categories from \cite[\S 2.4]{DK1980}.

-\begin{definition}[{\cite[\S 2.4]{DK1980}}] A map of Segal spaces $f \colon X \rightarrow Y$ is a \emph{Dwyer-Kan equivalence} if,
+\begin{definition}[{\cite[\S 7.4]{Rezk2001}}] A map of Segal spaces $f \colon X \rightarrow Y$ is a \emph{Dwyer-Kan equivalence} if,

 \begin{enumerate}